Applications and services

 - Configure NetScaler to accept specific HTTP headers

-- Configuring close-notify
+- Configure close-notify

 - Secure Management GUI, NITRO API, and RPC communication